Direct Plan tax benefits

 Rollovers are subject to New York State tax on earnings

-A rollover of assets from your Direct Plan account to a 529 plan in another state is subject to New York State income tax on earnings, as well as the "recapture" of all previous New York State tax deductions made during the life of the account.
+A rollover of assets from your Direct Plan account to a 529 plan in another state is subject to New York State income tax on earnings, as well as the "recapture" of New York State tax deductions previously taken.